Charlie and the Chocolate Factory (film): Marketing

 Early in the development of Charlie and the Chocolate Factory in February 2000, Warner Bros. announced their intention of marketing the film with a Broadway theatre musical after release.
 The studio reiterated their interest in May 2003; however, the idea was postponed by the time filming began in June 2004.
-The teaser poster for Charlie and the Chocolate Factory was released in November 2004, with the teaser trailer premiering the following month in front of showings of The Polar Express.
-The longer theatrical trailer was made available in May 2005 exclusively via Moviefone before its theatrical debut alongside screenings of Madagascar.
+The teaser poster for Charlie and the Chocolate Factory was released in November 2004, with the teaser trailer premiering the following month in front of showings of The Polar Express (2004).
+The longer theatrical trailer was made available in May 2005 exclusively via Moviefone before its theatrical debut alongside screenings of Madagascar (2005).

 The main tie-in for Charlie and the Chocolate Factory focused on the Willy Wonka Candy Company, a division of Nestlé.
 A small range of Wonka Bars were launched, utilizing their prominence in the film.
 Echoing the central storyline of the film, Wonka candies introduced their own Golden Ticket contest in Wonka products, including Wonka Bars, Donutz, Laffy Taffy, Nerds, and SweeTarts.
 The contest's prizes included a trip to Europe, a tour of an animation studio, a trip to a sports camp, a shopping spree, and $10,000 cash.
 60 million packages of candy participated in the sweepstakes.
 The contest officially began on June 28 following its announcement on the Today Show, and the first winners were announced on July 8.
 In addition to Nestlé, Hostess introduced Chocolicious WonkaCakes, and Wendy's released Charlie and the Chocolate Factory-themed kids' meal toys.
 Other partners included Carlson, Penguin Young Readers, Borders, Barnes & Noble, and American Express.

 In line with the film's theatrical release in the United States, an eponymous tie-in video game was released on the Xbox, PlayStation 2, GameCube, Game Boy Advance, and Microsoft Windows platforms.
-The film's cast provided their voices for the game, with the sole exception of Johnny Depp who was replaced by James Arnold Taylor.
-The game received mostly negative reviews from critics, although Winifred Phillips's score received some praise.
+The film's cast provided their voices for the game, with the sole exception of Depp who was replaced by James Arnold Taylor.
+The game garnered mostly negative reviews from critics, although Winifred Phillips's score attracted some praise.